© Crown copyright 2020

 If you carry any goods for industrial or commercial purposes, your vessel becomes a commercial vessel and is no longer a pleasure craft.
 Notice 69: Report and Clearance by Ships Masters explains the customs requirements for commercial vessels.

 Arriving in the United Kingdom

 Do I need to fly the yellow ‘Q’ flag?

-If you are arriving from outside the EU (and this includes the Channel Islands) you must fly the ‘Q’ flag, where it can readily be seen, as soon as you enter UK waters (the 12 mile limit).
+If you are arriving from outside the UK (and this includes the Channel Islands) you must fly the ‘Q’ flag, where it can readily be seen, as soon as you enter UK waters (the 12 mile limit).
 Do not take down the flag until you have finished reporting to the customs authorities.
 Failure to comply will make you liable to a penalty.
 If you are arriving from an EU member state into Northern Ireland, there is no need to fly the ‘Q’ flag.

 Do I need to notify the customs authorities on arrival?

 - you have any prohibited or restricted goods